gennaro-tedesco/PyScience/README.md

 # python-utils
-A collection of utilities for data science
+A collection of practical utilities for data science

+- configuration files
+- MySQL connector
+- time series and ARIMA models

+work in progress...